ehb-nj/iac-magic-box/freeipa/README.md

 # FreeIPA

 We are going to use a VM based on Fedora 39.
-The cloud-init image is built in this section : proxmox/linux-templates.
+The cloud-init image is built in this section : ```proxmox/linux-templates```.

 ## Deploy the base image

-The base OS needs to be a Fedora / Redhat / CentOS / AlmaLinux / Rocky Linux.
+The base OS needs to be a ```Fedora / Redhat / CentOS / AlmaLinux / Rocky Linux```.

 We are going to test with a Fedora 39 Cloud version with cloud-init.

 ## FreeIPA

-(We follow the official documentation, FreeIPA is not really difficult to install)
+(We follow the official documentation, FreeIPA is not really difficult to install).

 Kerberos authentication relies on a static hostname, if the hostname changes, Kerberos authentication may break.
 Thus, the testing machine should not use dynamically configured hostname from DHCP, but rather a static one configured in ```/etc/hostname```.